p3ter-dev/flask-react/README.md

 ---

 ## 🙌 Acknowledgments
 This project was inspired by my passion for learning **Full Stack Development** using Flask and React.
-I hope you find it useful and insightful!
+I hope you find it useful.